Hgoatly/RecipesWithout/README.md

 In future I would like to add the following features:
 - **Pagination**: For better UX, I would like to add pagination to the pages with more than 9 recipe cards.This was attempted for several days, but I still couldn't get it to work.
 When I have more time I will do some more research and add it to the project.
-- **Image Upload:** For improved UX, I would like to add the ability for
+- **Image Upload:** For improved UX, I would like to add the ability for site users to upload images as files, rather than URLs.

 ## Technologies Used: